Understanding the Protocol

 Due to the underlying complexity in Spool, it is difficult to simplify the inner workings.
 We invite those that are more technically inclined to read our extensive technical documentation.

-The Spool Protocol is an umbrella of many Spools that dynamically reallocate capital between their various Strategies/Protocols based on the Risk Scores calculated by their individually set Risk Appetite and Risk Models.
+The Spool Protocol is an umbrella of many Smart Vaults that dynamically reallocate capital between their various Strategies/Protocols based on the Risk Scores calculated by their individually set Risk Appetite and Risk Models.

 Spool allows users to maintain their desired level of risk exposure despite ever-changing market conditions, while also minimizing their gas costs, labor, and exposure to potential black swan events by rebalancing capital at a larger scale.